microsoft/fast/specs/form-associated-custom-element.md

   1. any parent `<label>`element.
 Can be retrieved from the proxy element's `labels` property
   2. any `<label>` element with `[for="$id"]`, where $id is the `id` attribute *of the custom element*.
 Because the custom element does not reflect it's `id` attribute to the proxy element (that would result in two elements with the same ID in the DOM), the labels are not automatically associated to the `labels` property of the proxy.

-`NodeList`s are not constructable in JavaScript, and because we need to construct the label set in cases where we're using a proxy element, I'm purposing standardizing this property to `Node[]` , which AFAIK is as close to `NodeList` as we can get.
+`NodeList`s are not constructable in JavaScript, thus this property is standardized to `Node[]` due to the need to construct the label when implementing with a proxy element.
+The use of Node[] is intended to map as close to `NodeList` as possible.

 #### Clicking labels
 Clicking a label of a native input element can have several side effects.
 First (and in general) it will focus the element.
 In cases like radio and checkbox, it changes the value of the input.
 There are likely other side-effects.